As an Amazon Associate, I can earn from qualifying purchases. Learn More

 Alternative 1: COSORI C011-PB High-Speed Ice Crushing Personal Bleeder

-This is an alternative personal blender that you choose if you usually prefer to have frozen smoothies for your breakfast.
+This is an alternative best personal blender for crushing ice that you choose if you usually prefer to have frozen smoothies for your breakfast.
 It consists of a sleek design, with a high-torque 800-watt power base that can help pulverize fruits and ice for your delicious smoothies.

 If you don’t have any other blender at home, this blender doesn’t have a large capacity to brag about.
 It uses 24 and 12-ounce containers that are only perfect for a single-serve blending- about 2-3 cups smoothies.